opencog/atomspace/opencog/persist/sql/README.md

 max_wal_size = 8GB
 checkpoint_completion_target = 1.0
 ```
-This should be enough to avoid the "checkpoints are occurring too frequently"
+This will avoid the "checkpoints are occurring too frequently"
 warning message.

-Enabling vacuum is very important, for the same reason; performance
-degrades substantially (by factors of 3x-10x) without regular vacuuming.
-(Current versions of Postgres vacuum automatically.
-YMMV.)

 Restarting the server might lead to errors stating that max shared mem
 usage has been exceeded.
 This can be fixed by telling the kernel to use